sair-lab/AirLoc/README.md

 db_raw_path: path to database_raw folder
 db_path: empty folder for saving preprocessed database

-We save the preprocessed dataset at db_path in the first run to save the computation.
+We save the preprocessed dataset at db_path in the first run to save time in further runs.
 ```
 python eval_airloc.py -c config/eval_Airloc.yaml
 ```